llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                    example, to place the correct user name in TODO() comments in the relevant check.
     WarningsAsErrors             - Same as '--warnings-as-errors'.
+    CompilationArgsToRemoveRegex - List of arguments to remove from the command line sent to the compiler.

     The effective configuration can be inspected using --dump-config: